dogeopen/DO/README.md

 # Mission Statement:
-# remove the need for money using opensource technology
+# economic empowerment using opensource technology

 # donate to those in need